Deatrich Wise Jr.

-Deatrich Wise Jr. (born July 26, 1994) is an American football defensive end for the New England Patriots of the National Football League (NFL).
-He played college football at Arkansas and was drafted by the Patriots in the fourth round of the 2017 NFL Draft.
+Deatrich Wise Jr. (born July 26, 1994) is an American professional football defensive end for the Washington Commanders of the National Football League (NFL).
+He played college football for the Arkansas Razorbacks and was selected by the New England Patriots in the fourth round of the 2017 NFL draft.

+Early life

+Wise was born on July 26, 1994, in Suffolk, Virginia, as the eldest of three sons to Sheila and former football player Deatrich Wise.
+He attended Hebron High School in Carrollton, Texas, where he played defensive end for the Hebron Hawks football team.
+The overall rating consensus from Scout.com, Rivals.com and 247Sports ranked Wise as one of the top 40 defensive ends in the nation.
+His three-star recruitment prospect rating earned Wise offers from Arkansas, Texas A&M, Vanderbilt, Arizona, Purdue and Wake Forest.

-College
+College career

-Wise played college football at for the Arkansas Razorbacks.
+Wise played college football for the Arkansas Razorbacks.
 He accepted an invitation to play in the 2017 East–West Shrine Game.
 Wise recorded eight combined tackles, 1.5 sacks, four quarterback pressures, and a forced fumble during their 10–3 victory over the East.
 His dominant performance and game-high eight tackles raised his draft stock with multiple draft experts reporting his rise up draft boards.
 He was one of 59 defensive linemen invited to the NFL Scouting Combine in Indianapolis, Indiana.
 On March 15, 2017, he opted to participate at Arkansas' Pro Day.
+Wise made the First-Year SEC Academic Honor Roll for the 2012–2013 semester.
+He graduated in 2016 with a degree in kinesiology.

 Professional career

+New England Patriots

-The New England Patriots selected Wise in the fourth round (131st overall) of the 2017 NFL Draft.
+The New England Patriots selected Wise in the fourth round (131st overall) of the 2017 NFL draft.
 On May 18, 2017, the New England Patriots signed Wise to a four-year, $2.97 million contract that includes a signing bonus of $575,883.

-He recorded his first career sack against the Chiefs in his first career NFL game.
+He recorded his a sack against the Kansas City Chiefs in his first career game.
 Wise finished his rookie season with 26 tackles and 5 sacks.
-In the playoffs, the Patriots defeated the Tennessee Titans in the Divisional Round with Wise recording 2 sacks.
-The Patriots then went on to defeat the Jacksonville Jaguars in the AFC Championship Game to advance to Super Bowl LII where they would go on to lose 33–41 to the Philadelphia Eagles.
+In the Divisional Round, the Patriots defeated the Tennessee Titans with Wise recording 2 sacks.
+The Patriots then went on to defeat the Jacksonville Jaguars in the AFC Championship and advanced to Super Bowl LII, where they would go on to lose 41–33 to the Philadelphia Eagles.